Home Depot Faucets

 Atlanta, GA 30339-4024

 Glacier Bay®, Pegasus®, and Martha Stewart Living® are in store brand names under which the Home Depot sells faucets.
 Glacier Bay is Home Depot's name for its mid-range and Pegasus the name for higher end faucet and fixture line that includes sinks, toilets, and bath hardware as well as faucets.
 There is a lot of overlap between the brands.
-Martha Stewart Living is a separate collection intended to coordinate with other Martha Steward Living fixtures and accessories, along with linens, lamps, dishware, silverware, towels — you name it.
+Martha Stewart Living is a separate collection intended to coordinate with other Martha Stewart Living fixtures and accessories, along with linens, lamps, dishware, silverware, towels — you name it.

+In the past many Home Depot faucets were manufactured by but that relationship ended with Price Pfister's acquisition by Stanley Black & Decker and the name change to just "Pfister".
 Likewise, A few Pegasus faucets, such as the Arko Pulldown Faucet (shown at top), were manufactured by in the U.S. and Canada.

 Post sale customer service has been a huge and continuing problem with these products for a number of years, and does not seem to be getting much better.
 Home Depot will, of course, replace any defective house brand faucet at any of its stores if, and it's a big if, the product is still stocked.
 But, getting parts and even installation help seems to be a mystery that would baffle the abilities of a TV detective.

-What is usually complained of is leaking, and that can have so many causes that we have no idea if the problem is systemic to a particular manufacturer, or if it is just an average amount of faucet failure combined with great frustration over not being able to figure out how to get parts.
+What is usually complained of is leaking, and that can have so many causes that we have no idea if the problem is systemic to a particular manufacturer, or if it is just an average amount of faucet failure combined with great frustration over not being able to figure out how to find parts.
 Home Depot is certainly not doing itself any favors by allowing this situation to continue for as long as it has.

 The written warranty appears to be for the lifetime of the faucet against "leaks and drips", but is silent as to defects in finish and workmanship.
 Faucet sprayers, are limited to one year.
 These are usually plastic, and the paltry one year warranty should give you s strong hint about how long Home Depot expects them to last.
-Warranties appear to vary widely, however, so read the one that comes packed in with your faucet.
+Warranties appear to vary widely, however, so read the one that comes with your faucet.

 Pegasus and to a lesser extent, Glacier Bay products are increasingly sold through venues other than those owned by Home Depot.
 They are offered through Amazon and internet faucet outlets such as Plumbers Surplus.
 This expansion into new sales venues is in line with Home Depot's efforts to establish Pegasus as a major faucet brand independent of Home Depot Stores.